ankschoubey/old-blog/_pages/philosophy.md

 4. Learning to share your thoughts with others.
 (Intimate conversations) Why communication leads to better thinking.
 5. Developing Self Awareness

+Developing Vision

+1. A man who thinks in decades is dangerous

 **Part 4: Nuances**

 1. Is it truth?
 Or is it panic?